Devsnowx/web-scrapper/README.md

                  ENJOY USING THIS TOOL....

-This is a simple python script that scrap words from the web of any target url.
+A python script that scrap possible passwords text from the web of any target url.

 #usage: